santiagomelendez/solar_radiation_model/README.markdown

 	$ make run

 Now you can go to a browser on the same machine and use the address <http://localhost:8000/admin> to login to the service.
-You should complete the username field with "dev" and for the password field you should use your previously selected password.
+You should complete the username field with "dev" and in the password field you should use your previously selected password.

 Once you have set all the preferences, it's time to start the **backend** (the processing engine), you should use the next line: